YvannAndAI/Gancartoon/README.md

 # Gancartoon
 This is a GAN from scratch using pytorch.
 For the training, I used kaggle's GPU100 and the dataset : https://www.kaggle.com/datasets/brendanartley/cartoon-faces-googles-cartoon-set
+These are the results for 5 epochs :

 | Real | Generated |
 |------|----------|